 3 -- A brief history of operating systems

-Computers were a new idea, although Charles Babbage's idea of an analytical engine was almost a century old.
-Hardly any of those involved in the development of computers had heard of Babbage.
+Computers were a new idea.
 Typical general purpose computer designs in this era were closely modeled on the paper design presented at the Princeton summer school in 1946.
 That means a single-accumulator machine with 40 bits per word, with two 20 bit instructions packed into each word.
 Memory addresses were typically 12 bits, allowing addressing of 4k words of 40 bits each.
 Half word addressing was supported in only the most minimal way by having two distinct jump instructions, jump to high halfword and jump to low halfword.

 Subroutine call instructions had not yet been invented.
 To call a subroutine took, in the typical case, 3 instructions.

-The decade of the 1950 saw a number of innovations in computer architecture.
-These included the invention of index registers and subroutine call instructions, both crucial to the development of modern ideas of programming.
-This was also the decade when the first compilers were developed, most notably, FORTRAN (it was always capitalized back then).
+This decade saw a number of innovations in computer architecture.
+These included index registers and subroutine call instructions, both crucial to the development of modern ideas of programming.
+This was also the decade when the first compilers were developed, most notably, Fortran.

-Computers of the 1950s rapidly standardized on 6 bits per character, after the IBM 701 computer introduced this standard.
-The 701 also set the word-size to 36 bits, and many others used this size, while 48-bit words were also used on some computers.
+Computers of the 1950's rapidly standardized on 6 bits per character, after the IBM 701 computer introduced this standard (the most common word-size in this era was 36 bits, but 48-bit words were also used on some computers).
 The standard magnetic tape format that emerged in this era, also introduced by IBM, stored 7 data tracks on 1/2 inch wide tape.
-7-tracks were used so that 6 bits of data (one character) could be stored in parallel along with a parity bit (typically the exclusive-or of the 6 data bits).
+7-tracks were used so that 6 bits of data (one character) could be stored in parallel along with a parity bit.

-Data was typically stored at just 100 characters per inch (but higher density tapes came out, first 200 characters per inch, and then 400), and tape reels typically held 1200 feet of tape.
+Data was typically stored at just 100 characters per inch (but higher density tapes came out, firs 200 characters per inch, and then 400), and tape reels typically held 1200 feet of tape.

 The tape drive could not read or write fractional records, and the drive hardware automatically computed (on output) or checked (on input) the parity of each character.
 The drive also computed or checked the checksum of the entire block, which was stored at the end of the block.